-- 9.1 Hub Transport Planning Ltd has been commissioned by Richborough to provide transport advice for a proposed residential development on land south of Longfield Road, Meopham. - 9.2 This Transport Assessment has been prepared to support an outline planning application for up to 120 residential dwellings. - 9.3 The site is situated near to facilities that are likely to be used by residents on a day-to-day basis within suitable walking and cycling distances.
+- 9.1 Hub Transport Planning Ltd has been commissioned by Richborough to provide transport advice for a proposed residential development on Land East of Wrotham Road, Meopham. - 9.2 This Transport Assessment has been prepared in support of an outline planning application for the erection of up to 350 residential dwellings, public open space and associated works.
+Approval is sought for the principal means of vehicular access from Wrotham Road and all other matters are reserved. - 9.3 The site is situated near to facilities that are likely to be used by residents on a day-to-day basis within suitable walking and cycling distances.
 For trips further afield, residents are able to travel to key regional and national destinations by public transport, with Meopham railway station offering a relatively frequent services towards Gravesend and London Victoria. - 9.4 A review of Personal Injury Accident Data (PIA) on the local highway network demonstrates that 10 PIAs have been recorded within the most recent five years of available data from October 2019 to September 2024.
-Whilst all PIAs are regrettable, the volume and pattern of accidents observed does not suggest any inherent highway safety issue and does not give any undue cause for concern. - 9.5 The primary vehicular access will be taken from Longfield Road to the north of the site via a priority junction.
-The access comprises a 6m kerbed radii and 5.5m carriageway width. - 9.6 Several mitigation measures have been proposed in response to comments raised by KCC as part of pre-application engagement.
-These mainly comprise of active travel improvements to increase the uptake of walking and cycling from initial occupation. - 9.7 The proposed development is forecast to generate 62 two-way vehicle trips in the AM and PM peak hours.
-Initial modelling of the access indicates that the proposed site access will operate with plenty of spare capacity in a future 2030 assumed opening year, and 2039 local plan year, along with minimal queuing and delay. - 9.8 KCC have requested the use of the Kent Transport Model/Gravesend Transport Model to distribute traffic through the local highway network.
+Whilst all PIAs are regrettable, the volume and pattern of accidents observed does not suggest any inherent highway safety issue and does not give any undue cause for concern. - 9.5 The primary vehicular access will be taken from Wrotham Road to the north of the site via a priority junction with a dedicated ghost-island right turn lane.
+The access comprises a 6m kerbed radii and 6.75m carriageway width, whilst the right turn lane has been designed in accordance with the Design Manual for Roads and Bridges CD123 document. - 9.6 Several mitigation measures have been proposed in response to comments raised by KCC as part of pre-application engagement.
+These mainly comprise of active travel improvements to increase the uptake of walking and cycling from initial occupation. - 9.7 The proposed development is forecast to generate 179 two-way vehicle trips in the AM peak hour, and 181 two-way vehicle trips during the PM peak hour.
+Initial modelling of the access indicates that the proposed site access will operate with spare capacity in a future 2030 assumed opening year, and 2039 local plan year, along with minimal queuing. - 9.8 KCC have requested the use of the Kent Transport Model/Gravesend Transport Model to distribute traffic through the local highway network.
 Following this, local junction modelling will be undertaken of junctions that could be affected by the proposed development traffic.
 This modelling work will be provided within a subsequent Transport Assessment Addendum.